aquto/moveRewards/FlashlightPixel.md

 * How much cross-pollination of cellular and Wi-Fi traffic the sponsor experiences

 # The Pixel
 Below is request definition of the 1x1 pixel.
-It is invoked slightly differently if being invoked by a publisher or a sponsore.
+It is invoked slightly differently if being invoked by a publisher or a sponsor.

 ## Publisher/Sponsor Site-wide Pixel
-The publisher/sponsor site-wide pixel is used for a publisher or sponsor site that is not explicitly driving specific campaign traffic.
+The publisher/sponsor site-wide pixel is used for a publisher or sponsor site while not explicitly driving specific campaign traffic.
 The pixel is placed on one or more publisher/sponsor pages soley to pre-identify traffic and not to drive a particular data reward campaign.
 Examples of a publisher/sponsor site-wide pixel include a publisher that is helping Aquto pre-identify subscribers or a sponsor that has a mobile web-property looking to pre-identify subscribers for the purposes of retargeting them at a future time.

 ### Input arguments
 |Attribute|Type|Required|Description|